MicahElliott/flowrist/README.md

 was unattainable.
 So pushing Qwertizens to something more Qwerty-like or transitional will enable more folks to take a plunge.

-It's not unreasonable to use a combo as a key.
-Using `xk` for `z` is working well for me.
-So it might be ok to do it for `jxk` too.
+It's not unreasonable to _use a combo as a key_.
+Using `gk` for `z` is working well for me.
+So it might be ok to do it for any of `jxk` too.

-I'm uncertain about hand balance and if it matters much.
+I'm uncertain about _hand balance_ and if it matters a lot.
 The perfect letter at Qwerty-H has big potential.
 Maybe that's a repeat-key.
-I have it as `Ctrl-c` presently.
+I have it as `Ctrl-c` presently (for Emacs etc).

 There are "chunks" out there with great potential for magic.
 I'm using `how`, `any`, `one`, `prob`, and those are pretty good for Flowrist but there may be opportunities here for other layouts.

+_Rolls_ are great (though some prefer alternates, and they're great too of course).
+However, to achieve really high rolls, you'd need to intermix vowels and consonants on the hands.
+But this is so bad for redirects, so you have to choose your tradeoff.

 The optimizers we have available to us are incredibly powerful tools.
-And there is room for many other metrics and different ways to calculate what is presently measured.
+And there is room for other metrics and different ways to calculate what is presently measured.
 My main conclusion is that there is enough uncertainty and personal preference involved that probably the safest way to choose a layout is simply using the one that hurts the least.
 For me, that means:

 - finding the right SFBs on the stongest fingers, and using pinky and ring with the fewest contortions.
-- choose the best stretches and vowel-hand shouldn't stretch much; even qwerty did ok at that (on the right)
+- choose the best stretches, and vowel-hand shouldn't stretch much; even qwerty did ok at that (on the right)

 ## More Flowrist design explanation